Health Examination FAQs

 - If after 30 days one is not provided, written notification is sent from school officials to the parent/guardian informing them that the school medical director will perform a health appraisal in 30 days if one is not provided by the parent/guardian to the school.
 Ideally, this should be sent by certified mail to ensure receipt.

 - If a parent/guardian refuses to allow the student to be examined by the school medical director, the school administrator should consult with the school district's attorney before enforcing any existing board of education policies.

 - Parental permission prior to the examination may be obtained but is not required.

 When conducting the physical examination, should another adult be present?
-Best practice is that another adult, such as the school nurse is present.
+The best practice is that another adult, such as the school nurse is present.

 Must the school medical director perform physical examinations (health appraisals) for foreign exchange students or other students who reside outside of NYS?
 Foreign exchange students are not permanent NYS residents (even when they reside at the school e.g. boarding schools), and therefore can be charged for the cost of health services.

 Parental Consent for Health Services Treatment and Remedial Care (other than required health examinations and screenings)